novasamatech/parity-signer/docs/src/development/UOS.md

     </tr>
 </table>

-Derivations imports are unsigned, and always have the same prelude, `53ffde`.

-Update payload is `ContentDerivations` in `to_transfer()` form.

-`ContentDerivations` includes derivation paths set to be imported, network genesis hash and encryption for the network in which the import would be made.
-User, if approving the derivations import, is specifying the seed, for which the derivations are applied.
+Derivations import payload is a SCALE-encoded `ExportAddrs` structure.

+It does *not* contain any private keys or seed phrases.

+`ExportAddrs` structure holds the following information about each key:
+- name and public key of the seed the derived key belongs to
+- `ss58` address of the derived key (`h160` for ethereum based chains)
+- derivation path
+- encryption type
+- genesis hash of the network the key is used in

-When processing derivations import, all data after prelude is transformed into `ContentDerivations`.
-Network genesis hash, encryption and derivations set are derived from it, or the Vault produces an error indicating that the derivation import payload is corrupted.
+When processing derivations import, all data after prelude is transformed into `ExportAddrs`.
+Network genesis hash, encryption and derivations set are derived from it, or the Vault produces a warning indicating that the derivation import payload is corrupted.

 Vault checks that the network for which the derivations are imported has network specs in the Vault database.
-If not, an error is produced.
+If not, a warning is produced.

 Vault checks that the derivation set contains only valid derivations.
-If any derivation is unsuitable, an error is produced indicating this.
+If any derivation is unsuitable, a warning is produced indicating this.

-If the user accepts the derivations import for some seed, Vault generates a key for each derivation for user-provided seed.
+If the user accepts the derivations import, Vault generates a key for each valid derivation.

-If one of the derived keys already exists, it gets ingored, i.e. no error is produced.
+If one of the derived keys already exists, it gets ignored, i.e. no error is produced.

 If there are two derivations with identical path within the payload, only one derived key is created.

-In case of key collision Vault always produces an error and imports no derivations.
-Key collision means that the public keys produced for two *different* derivation paths coincide.
-For example, `//1` and `//01` derivations would result in identical public key, and there would be uncertainty which path should be in the record.

-Key collision can occur:

-- if there are two colliding derivations within payload
-- if there already exists a derivation in Vault, with which the newly received derivation would collide

-The public key is determined for seed and derivation path combination for given encryption algorithm.
-The public key is not determined by the network.
-If there is already derived key with derivation path `//1` in network `Network 1`, adding through derivations import a derivation with path `//01` into another network `Network 2` must result in an error.

-## Testing parser card display

-Whole payload is `53fff0`.
-This is test payload, used to display all cards available in Vault interface.